clarkgrubb/data-tools/README.md

 It must be run with permission to create files in the install directory as it creates symlinks to the *data tools* repository.

-If you have special installation needs, maybe they are covered [here](https://github.com/clarkgrubb/data-tools/blob/master/doc/INSTALL.md).

 <a name="how-to-run"/>
 # HOW TO RUN